Webster Bank: History

-Company
+On February 3, 2026, Banco Santander announced that it will acquire Webster Financial Corporation in a cash and stock deal valued at $12.2 billion.
+Under the agreement, Webster would operate as a wholly-owned subsidiary of Banco Santander.
+The acquisition would position Santander as one of the top ten banks in the U.S., with approximately $327 billion in combined assets.
+Webster shareholders earned $75 per share, consisting of $48.75 in cash and $26.25 in Santander stock.
+The transaction closed on August 20 2026.
+The Webster brand is expected to remain in use until 2027, when the bank is expected to fully consolidate under the Santander name.

+Operations

 Webster Financial Corporation is the holding company for Webster Bank, N.A. and Webster Insurance.
 Webster Bank owns the asset-based lending firm Webster Business Credit Corporation, the insurance premium finance company Budget Installment Corporation, Webster Capital Finance, and provides health savings account trustee and administrative services through HSA Bank of Sheboygan, Wisconsin, a division of Webster Bank.

 In 2015, Webster Bank had over $24 billion in assets and a market capitalization of over $3 billion.
 Its network included over 177 branches and 316 ATMs located in Connecticut; Massachusetts; Rhode Island; and Westchester County, New York.

 After the $5 billion USD 2022 merger with Sterling, assets rose to $65 billion, with 202 branches, 380 ATMs, and a larger presence throughout the metropolitan New York city area, including New Jersey.
 In 2024, it was the largest bank headquartered in Connecticut based on deposits, which in-state totaled $33 billion.
 John Ciulla was chairman and CEO.